Statistical Analysis of Data Repeatability Measures: Introduction

 The quantification of data repeatability is even more crucial for fMRI-based functional connectivity (FC), where second order statistics (usually correlations) or various network-based graph metrics are the object of study.
 Resting state correlations are particularly sensitive to biological confounds, in contrast to task based fMRI, where the confound is often not correlated with the task.
 Variability can be induced by changes in physiological and cognitive status of a subject, within a single scan session or between two sessions that are hour, days, or months apart.
-In addition, common practices in the field can raise questions in data quality too \citep{zuo2014test, jiang2015toward}.
-For example, auto-correlations in the BOLD time series might violate independence and parametric assumptions in correlation analyses.
+In addition, common practices in the field can raise questions of data quality \citep{zuo2014test, jiang2015toward}.
+For instance, autocorrelations in the BOLD time series might violate independence and parametric assumptions in correlation analyses.
 Averaging the time series over a large region may involve voxels with low functional homogeneity and introduce spurious variability.
 It is also a concern when, as is typical, a number of reasonable preprocessing options are available that produce varying measurement outcomes.
 Processing choices can be particularly difficult to generalize across studies, since target measurements can be on different scales or formed with a different data reduction strategy (seed-to-voxels, voxel-by-voxel, region-by-region, etc.).
 In all these scenarios, understanding data repeatability is prerequisite for any meaningful scientific discovery or clinical application.
-Objective repeatability measures, preferably non-parametric and able to accommodate varying data dimensions, (such as the nonparametric measures discussed in this manuscript) is needed.
-Moreover, the application of data repeatability goes beyond such questions regarding the quality of correlation-based FC measurements \citep{noble2019decade}, but also for its broad applications.
+Objective repeatability measures, preferably non-parametric and able to accommodate varying data dimensions, (such as the nonparametric measures discussed in this manuscript) are needed.
+Moreover, data repeatability has uses beyond assessing the quality of correlation-based FC measurements \citep{noble2019decade}, but is also used in many other settings.
 Some examples include: $i.$ selecting best practices for data acquisition and preprocessing \citep{pervaiz2019optimising}, $ii.$ identifying FC biomarkers \citep{gabrieli2015prediction, castellanos2013clinical, kelly2012characterizing}, $iii.$ optimizing FC-based prediction models \citep{svaldi2019optimizing}, and $iv.$ evaluating the accuracy of multi-class prediction algorithms \citep{zheng2018extrapolating}.